 Susan Neal, KPA CTP

-Susan was therapist, trainer and adoption coordinator for PB&J’s Prison Dog Program, Heeling Hearts, for nine years.
+Susan was a therapist, trainer and adoption coordinator for PB&J’s Prison Dog Program, Heeling Hearts, for nine years.
 Ending in January 2016, the program focused on teaching women, incarcerated in Grants, New Mexico, to train basic obedience to shelter dogs.
 During her tenure, 500+ dogs were trained and adopted into the community.
 Susan’s interest in positive dog training led her to the Karen Pryor Academy for Animal Training and to become a certified graduate (KPA CTP).
 She altered the training methods used in the prison from “corrective” to “reward” based.

 Susan has been teaching Agility Foundation classes for five years, three of which have been at Animal Humane.
 She is excited about the expansion of our agility program with its beautiful grass fields, excellent instructors, and state of the art equipment.
 Even if competition is not a goal, Susan hopes that more people will discover the fun and greater bond they can develop with their canine companion with agility training.